 Harvest from four weeks after sowing.
 Regular picking keeps growth young, tender and tasty.

-Treat plants as ‘cut-and-come-again’ crop or pick a few leaves from plants over the whole row.
+Treat plants as a ‘cut-and-come-again’ crop or pick a few leaves from plants over the whole row.
 Picking lots of leaves from one or two plants, weakens the growth.

 As flower buds appear, pinch them out to prolong cropping, unless you want the plants to set seed – they can be used as a garnish for salads, too.

 An unusual combination that makes a delicious dish such as this roasted squash, sheep’s cheese and hazelnut salad, will keep the vegetarians in your life happy.